 Buying a new water heater used to be easier.
-With only the conventional tank-style heaters available, you used to have few options.
-Nowadays, advances in technology have led to the development of different types of water heaters, along with various electronic components and features that can make your purchase decision more challenging.
+With only the conventional tank-style heaters available, there were few options to choose from.
+Nowadays, technological advances have led to the development of different types of water heaters along with various electronic components and features that can make this purchase decision more challenging.

-Since a hot water heater can be a substantial investment, it’s important that it will last for years to come.
-Read on to learn what factors to consider when looking for a new water heater, to see some of the highest-rated products spanning several different categories and to discover how to find the best gas water heater for your home.
+Since a water heater can be a substantial investment, it’s important that it lasts for years to come.
+Read on to learn what factors to consider when looking for a new water heater, to see some of the highest-rated products spanning several different categories, and to discover how to find the best gas water heater for the home.

-- BEST OVERALL: Rinnai High Efficiency 6.5-GPM Tankless Water Heater
+- BEST OVERALL: Rinnai V65iN High Efficiency Tankless Water Heater

 - BEST BANG FOR THE BUCK: Sure Comfort 40-Gallon Natural Gas Tank Water Heater

-- BEST TANKLESS: Rinnai High Efficiency 7.5 GPM Tankless Water Heater
+- BEST TANKLESS: Rinnai RL94iN High Efficiency Tankless Water Heater

-- BEST COMBINATION: Rheem Prestige 9.9 GPM High Efficiency Combi Boiler
+- BEST COMBINATION: Rheem Prestige High Efficiency Combination Boiler

 - BEST 50-GALLON: Rheem Performance 50-Gallon Tank Water Heater

 How We Chose the Best Gas Water Heaters

 Selecting the top water heaters for this list began with extensive research into a broad pool of products to find the best options available based on key efficiency, size, and performance factors.
 Finding the right water heater can make the difference between a warm, relaxing shower or an abrupt awakening as cold water suddenly bursts from the shower head.
 With that in mind, size and capacity played a major role in determining the top options for this list.